Escola do Santíssimo Rosário: History

 As of June 2016 the projected enrollment of the 2016–2017 school year was about 60 students.
-At that time the Diocese of Macau announced that the school will close in 2017 due to a low enrollment.
+At that time the Diocese of Macau announced that the school would close in 2017 due to low enrollment.
+Jornal Tribuna de Macau reported that the closure on 1 September 2017 came after a controversy over the school's unapproved use of the Montessori method of teaching.